-I must be honest I’ve never really been a fan of hybrids in general but having spent the week with a 2020 Toyota RAV4 Hybrid my mind has been changed.
-The gas version is good, it has 203 hp but there are only 184 ft-lbs of torque available at a high 5,000 rpm.
-The RAV4 Hybrid has a combined 219 hp and 206 ft-lbs which is 13 more horsepower and 22 more lb-ft of torque than the gas engine.
-All this makes for a much more enjoyable ride.
+I have to admit, I’ve never been a big fan of hybrids, but after spending a week with a 2020 Toyota RAV4 Hybrid, I’ve changed my mind.
+The gas version is decent, offering 203 hp, but it only provides 184 ft-lbs of torque at a high 5,000 rpm.
+In contrast, the RAV4 Hybrid delivers a combined 219 hp and 206 ft-lbs, giving you 13 more horsepower and 22 more lb-ft of torque than the gas engine.
+This results in a much better driving experience.

 Gas companies will hate the RAV4’s 2.5-liter hybrid greater efficiency than its predecessor.
 We tried very hard to get worse than 40 mpg for the week and when doing some acceleration testing, finally got our average for the week to 38.1 mpg.
 It’s one of the few times we have never had to fill up a loan vehicle.